danielmschaves/danielmschaves/README.md

 - Eager to delve deeper into:
   - Big Data
   - Cloud Computing
-  - Machine Learning
+  - Data Platforms
-  - Data Science
+  - Modern Data Stacks

 Feel free to connect with me on LinkedIn.
 Let's collaborate and make an impact with data! 💡